 Hydrocortisone cream can be used in dogs for the following skin irritations:

-- Bug bites such as ant bites, mosquito bites, bee stings, and any other critters with an irritating bite or sting
+- Ant bites, mosquito bites, bee stings, and any other bug bites or stings that cause irritation

 - Minor rashes such as heat rash, poison ivy, poison oak, and other irritating plants